Mojitoapplemint/ObsidianNote/Introductory Logic/Arguments Fundamental.md

 An argument is **valid** iff it is not possible for the premises to be true and the conclusion false
 - Truth of premises guarantee truth of conclusion

+## Soundness
+1. If she's made of wood, she's a witch
+2. If she weighs the same as a duck, she's made of wood
+3. Therefore, if she weighs the same as a duck, she's a witch
+$\implies$ The argument is valid, but it is *not sound since the premises are false*

+An argument is **sound** iff it is valid and all of its premises are true

 #